-The court may stay the proceedings in any case in which it or another judge should firstly settle a dispute, the definition of which has consequences on the decision of the case.

-The courts may stay also at the joint request of all parties.
+The courts may stay the proceedings in any case in which it or another judge should firstly settle a dispute, the definition of which has consequences on the decision of the case.
+The court may also stay the proceedings following the joint and motivated request of all parties.